 Considering a Private Money or Hard Money Loan?
-For the right investment a hard money loan can be the difference in getting the deal or not.
+For the right investment, a hard money loan can be the difference in getting the deal or not.
 But they are not for everyone and should only be used for real estate investing and for short periods of time.
 Here are a few of the pros and cons of Hard Money.

 There are just times when a transaction has to close quickly, or you need to make a cash offer in order to get a property.
 Hard money loans are made by Private Lenders.
 A Private lender is just a person like you who has money to lend.
 Because they are individuals, they can make their own decision on whether they want to make a loan or not.
-They make their own underwriting guidelines and can make quick decisions…usually same day.
+They make their own underwriting guidelines and can make quick decisions…usually the same day.
 This allows for loans to be introduced and closed in the same week…sometimes in just a few days.
-If you want to offer cash on a foreclosure, or bank owned property and don’t have all the cash a Hard money loan is a great alternative to institutional financing.
+If you want to offer cash on a foreclosure, or bank-owned property and don’t have all the cash a Hard money loan is a great alternative to institutional financing.

 Institutional Financing comes from Banks and credit unions.
 These institutions are regulated by the government and have set underwriting guidelines that include credit checks, bank statements, completion of taxes, credit limits and others.
 A Private Lender can look past many of these issues and can give you financing based solely on the equity in the property for which you are getting a loan.

 Private Lenders can set their own payment schedule and can work with clients by lending them the money to make the payments up front from the money lent on the property.

 Points or loan fees are the cost that a private lender charges to make the loan.
 Private lenders are in the business of making loans and there is a cost for them to do so.
 Most private lenders have staff, building, and business costs that they recoup by charging upfront points or loan fees.